optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/create-webpage-pop-up-template.md

 ### How to create a Webpage Pop-up template:

-1. In your Optimove site, go to Manage Templates section
+1. In your Optimove UI, go to the "Manage Templates" section
 2. Under “CHANNEL” choose “Webpage Pop-up”
  <p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/f1.png?raw=true"></p>

-3. If you don’t already have a folder, create one by clicking on “Add Folder”
+3. Create a folder by clicking on “Add Folder”
 4. Within your chosen folder, add a “New Template”
 <p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/f2.png?raw=true"><br/>The above is an example only</p>

-5. By default, the template opens in WYISWYG view.
+5. By default, the template opens in WYSIWYG view.
 If you want to add your own HTML/CSS/JavaScript code into the template, you will need to do the following:
 	a.
 Switch to “source” view instead.
 	<p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/f3.png?raw=true"><br/>The above is an example only</p>

 	b.
-Since our webpage pop-up comes with default HTML code, remove everything withing the <bod></body> table and replace it with your code instead.
+Since our webpage pop-up comes with default HTML code, remove everything within the <bod></body> tags and replace it with your code instead.
 	```html
 	<!DOCTYPE html>
 	<html>